This page defines the RFP-Accounts Receivable billing process.

 - In the Request For Payment section, click on the invoice.

 When your customer sends a payment for the RFP invoice, you must apply the payment directly on the individual RFP invoice.
-Note: You cannot apply RFP payments in the Accounting module.
-They must be entered directly on the invoice.
+Note: You cannot apply RFP payments using the Payments option in the Accounting module.
+Payments must be entered directly on the specific RFP invoice.

 - Open the RFP invoice